 Storebrand Livsforsikring's Board of Directors has established independent control functions in accordance with relevant legal requirements: The Risk Management Function; Compliance function; Actuary Function; Internal Audit Function.
 The organization of, and areas of responsibility for each of these independent control functions, are described in more detail in Chapters B.3-B.6.

 Remuneration

 Storebrand Livsforsikring complies with the Group's common guidelines for remuneration.
-Storebrand aims to base remuneration on competitive and stimulating principles that help to attract, develop and retain highly qualified staff.
-Storebrand shall have an incentive model to support this strategy, focusing on the best interests of its customers, an ambitious cooperation model and transparency that strengthens the Group's reputation.
+Storebrands remuneration should help to attract, develop and retain highly qualified staff.
+Storebrand has a transparent incentive model with emphasis on the best interests of its customers and a long term perspective.
 The company will therefore mainly offer fixed salaries and use variable remuneration only to a limited extent.
 The Group's executive management team and senior executives that have a significant influence on the company's risk exposure are only eligible for fixed salaries.
 Other employees may be eligible for receiving a discretionary bonus of 5-15% of their fixed salary.

-The Company shall provide and pay for a pension insurance for all employees in accordance with the applicable pension agreements at any given time.
+The Company provides and pays for a pension insurance for all employees in accordance with the applicable pension agreements at any given time.
 As of 2015 onwards, the company offers defined contribution plans for all employees, including employees with a salary exceeding 12G (G=the National Insurance basic amount).

 When converting from a defined benefit to a defined contribution scheme, employees who were assessed to be at a disadvantage due to this change, were offered compensation in the form of monthly additional contributions for a maximum of 36 months.
-The compensation is treated as taxable income.
+The compensation scheme was finalised during 2017.
 For the Group's executive management team, the estimated present value of pension rights for income exceeding 12G, which was earned prior to the conversion, will be paid out over a five-year period.

-The Chief Executive Officer and executive vice presidents are entitled to severance pay if their contracts are terminated by the company.
+The Chief Executive Officer and executive vice presidents are entitled to severance pay if the company terminates their contracts.
 The entitlement to a severance package is also available if the person decides to leave the company due to substantial changes in the organisation, or equivalent conditions which result in the person's not being able to naturally continue in his or her position.
 If the employment relationship is brought to an end due to a gross breach of duty or other material non-performance of the employment contract, the person in question is no longer entitled to severance pay.
 Deductions are made to the severance pay for all work-related income.
 The termination pay corresponds to the salary at the end of the employment relationship, excluding any bonus schemes.
 The Managing Director of Storebrand Livsforsikring is entitled to 12 months severance pay.
 The CEO is entitled to 24 months severance pay.
 Other Group directors are eligible for a maximum of 18 months of severance pay.

-For further details on remuneration, including the remuneration of senior employees and elected officers, see Note 24 in the Storebrand Livsforsikring 2016 Annual Report.
+For further details on remuneration, including the remuneration of senior employees and elected officers, see Note 23 in the Storebrand Livsforsikring 2017 Annual Report.